Eating right can help improve your cardiovascular and overall health, but food labels and names can be confusing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Processed or refined grains have the healthy outer layers stripped off.
-Food manufacturers originally removed the outer layers of the grains in order to create a commercially successful product for consumers.
-Although foods made from processed grains often have nutrients added back in to make them healthier, even enhanced or “enriched” foods made from refined grains lack the healthy properties that naturally occur in whole, unprocessed grains.
+That’s why you want to keep your grains whole as often as you can, Rossi states.
+Although some foods made from processed grains have nutrients added back in to make them healthier, even enhanced or “enriched” foods made from refined grains lack the healthy properties that naturally occur in the whole, unprocessed kind.